Don Murray (actor): Retrospective

 In July 2014, a retrospective of Murray's films was held at the Roxie Theater in San Francisco.

 Personal life

 In 1956, Murray married Hope Lange, with whom he co-starred in Bus Stop.
 They had two children, Christopher and Patricia.
 They divorced in 1961.
 In 1962, he married Elizabeth Johnson.
 They had three children, Colleen, Sean, and Michael.

+Murray was a lifelong member of the Democratic Party.

+Death

 Murray lived in Goleta, California.
 He died at his home on February 2, 2024, at the age of 94.